mantisbt-plugins/EmailReporting/doc/README.bug_report_mail.txt

 not fully supported

-Bugnotes:
+Notes:
-bug_report_mail is able to recognize if an email is a reply to an already opened bug and adds the content as a bugnote.
+bug_report_mail is able to recognize if an email is a reply to an already opened issue and adds the content as a note.

 Mailboxes: